ahmetalicc/cashier-app/README.md

 ### Contact

-This project is made by Ahmet Alıç.
-Contact me for the parts you see missing, your different ideas, questions you want to ask and suggestions.
+This project is developed by Ahmet Alıç.
+Contact for the missing parts, different ideas, questions, and suggestions.
 (ahmetalicswe@gmail.com)